flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

       cd path/to/plugin/example/
       ```

-   1. Ensure the plugin's example app builds and runs.
+   1. [Add Swift Package Manager integration to the plugin's example app][].

-      ```sh
-      flutter run
-      ```

       :::note
-      Using the Flutter CLI to run the plugin's example app with the
-      Swift Package Manager feature turned on migrates the project to add
-      Swift Package Manager integration.

       This raises the example app's Flutter SDK requirement to version 3.24 or
       higher.